-Thomas Bo Nilsson creates participative real-life mirrors of Internet’s darkest corners.
-Maxi Krennmayr met him while his installation was up and running at Schauspielhaus Wien.
+Thomas Bo Nilsson creates real-life mirrors of Internet’s darkest corners.
+Maxi Krennmayr met him while his installation was running at Schauspielhaus.

 Thomas Bo Nilsson is a soft spoken individual, with dark hair and a charming swedish accent.
 I am lucky to catch him in one of the very few moments where his 504-hour-long installation Cellar Door is not running, except for its online chapter lexlydia.net.